 Odessa American, “Motorcyclist dies in 338 wreck,” Feb.
 18, 2014

 In early November, a man was riding a motorcycle in North Austin when he was reportedly struck by a pickup.
 He became pinned under the truck and then required emergency trauma assistance for “potentially life-threatening” injuries.
-Earlier this year in August, a man lost his life in a motorcycle crash in Austin.
-The motorcyclist ran […]
+Earlier this year in August, a man lost his life in a motorcycle accident Austin.
+The motorcyclist ran into […]